slider104/nixos/README.md

 ```
 - after the inputs you see the module activation
 - deactivate the gaming module by setting it to "false;"
+- optional: deactivate the git module if you don't use it
 - save and quit. then the next module
 ```bash
 fresh configuration.nix